KxSystems/docs/docs/license/azure.md

 ## Schedule

 **Information reported to KX**
-The following Kdb+ Software variables are reported to the license manager software (which are, upon notice, subject to change):
+The following kdb+ Software variables are reported to the license manager software (which are, upon notice, subject to change):

 -    UTC timestamp (`.z.p`)